Gounlaf/PowerRoute/README.md

 'route1' => [
     'condition' => [ // The condition is formed by the input source and the matcher 'input-source' => [
+        // The key is the identifier, and the value is the argument.
+It's the same for input sources, matchers and actions.
             'cookie' => 'cookieTest'
         ],
         'matcher' => [